 Summer and watering go hand in hand, and watering in the right spot at the right time is essential.
 Watering the foliage may give the plants a nice lush look while wet, but it’s a waste of water; always water the roots of the plants to the width of the drip line (the drip line is the width of the plant and when it rains imagine the rain dripping around the direct area from the leaves).
 Always water early in the morning because if you have fluctuating temperatures at night watering can cause fungus to breed.
 If you water during the heat of the day the water evaporates faster and can burn the leaves of your plants.
 However, if you are watering the root ball of the plant you can generally water either late at night or in the morning.

 Use mulch to help conserve moisture and to water less.
-In the summer mulch blocks sunlight and therefore helps keep the soil moist.
-Mulch is also important to help keep a consistent soil temperature, this is especially important with fruiting crops such as tomatoes.
+In the summer, mulch blocks sunlight and prevents water evaporation, therefore keeping the soil moist.
+Mulch is also important to help keep a consistent soil temperature throughout the seasons, this is especially important with fruiting crops such as tomatoes.
+Over Autumn and Winter adding some extra layers of mulch helps to protect the plants roots from frosts, much like a jacket or blanket.